 Exertion Testing and Treatment

 The latest recommendations following a concussion injury are a brief period of rest (24-48 hours) followed by beginning daily subthreshold aerobic exercise.
 In fact, research has found that performing aerobic exercise actually speeds recovery!
 How does one know where to start?
-We perform a graded walking treadmill test while monitoring heart rate, perceived exertion, and your symptoms and will determine if there is an issue with blood flow.
+We perform a graded walking treadmill test (Buffalo Concussion Treadmill Test) while monitoring heart rate, perceived exertion, and your symptoms and will determine if there is an issue with blood flow.
 If this is part of what is causing symptoms the treatment is exercise and we will provide a detailed prescription based on your test.

 For our athletes, we also provide more extensive exertion testing that will further test the cardiovascular system as well as the vestibular-ocular demands required for safe return to sport.
 Any areas that need continued work will be addressed with formal training (specific to your sport) in our strength and conditioning gym.